dmustanger/7dtd-ServerTools/README.md

 ### Description
 Enabling will create a BadWords.xml in your main installation folder in a ServerTools folder.

-Filters out bad words or symbols from chat matching the list in BadWords.xml
+Filters out bad words or symbols from chat matching the list in BadWords.xml.

+It will not filter a phrase or multiple word salad, only single words.

 ## Bank
 ```xml